t177754/GabaritoPDF/README.md

 # PDF Template corrector

-Program that takes a PDF with many proof templates and returns a table with the grade to each proof.
+Program that takes a PDF with many proof templates and returns a table with the grade to each one.

 Link:
 http://es.ft.unicamp.br/ulisses/mchoice/index.html